Meriones (mythology): Books XVII and XXIII

 Then uprose King Teucer, and Meriones the stalwart squire of Idomeneus rose also, They cast lots in a bronze helmet and the lot of Teucer fell first.
 He let fly with his arrow forthwith, but he did not promise hecatombs of firstling lambs to King Apollo, and missed his bird, for Apollo foiled his aim; but he hit the string with which the bird was tied, near its foot; the arrow cut the string clean through so that it hung down towards the ground, while the bird flew up into the sky, and the Achaeans shouted applause.
 Meriones, who had his arrow ready while Teucer was aiming, snatched the bow out of his hand, and at once promised that he would sacrifice a hecatomb of firstling lambs to Apollo lord of the bow; then espying the pigeon high up under the clouds, he hit her in the middle of the wing as she was circling upwards; the arrow went clean through the wing and fixed itself in the ground at Meriones' feet, but the bird perched on the ship's mast hanging her head and with all her feathers drooping; the life went out of her, and she fell heavily from the mast.
 Meriones, therefore, took all ten double-edged axes, while Teucer bore off the single-edged ones to his ships.

 Agamemnon and Meriones both stood for the javelin throw competition, but Achilles declared Agamemnon to be the greatest among javelin throwers.
 He proposed that Agamemnon take the cauldron prize and give Meriones the bronze spear.
 Agamemnon agreed.

 Posthomerica

 Meriones is also a prominent character in Quintus Smyrnaeus's Posthomerica, his epic poem, telling the story of the Trojan War, from the death of Hector to the fall of Troy.
 In Book 1, Meriones kills the Amazons, Evandre and Thermodosa.
 In Book 6, with Teucer, Idomeneus, Thoas and Thrasymedes, he comes to the rescue of Agamemnon and Menelaus and kills the Paeonian warrior, Laophoon. in Book 8, Meriones kills Chlemus, the son of Peisenor, and kills Phylodamas with an arrow, and in Book 11 he kills Lycon.
 In Book 12, Meriones is one of the Greeks to enter Troy inside the Trojan Horse.

+Lindos Chronicle

+The Lindos Chronicle describes a dedication attributed to Meriones, who supposedly dedicated a silver quiver, at the temple to Athena at Lindos with the inscription "Meriones the son of Molos, spoils of those from Troy".